jinhangjiang/jinhangjiang.github.io/_posts/2021-06-24-Network-Analysis-in-R-Manipulating-Network-Data.md

 However, recently I came across the book - “[_Statistical Analysis of Network Data with R_](https://link.springer.com/book/10.1007/978-1-4939-0983-4)”
-(this is the 1st version, and the 2nd version was published in 2020)- written by Eric D. Kolaczyk and Gábor Csárdi, which showed me many cool packages (e.g., igraph) in R which provides high-quality network analysis in terms of manipulating graphs, mathematical modeling, statistical modeling, etc.<br/>
+(this is the 1st version, and the 2nd version was published in 2020)- written by Eric D. Kolaczyk and Gábor Csárdi, which showed me many cool packages (e.g., igraph) in R which provides high-quality network analysis in terms of manipulating graphs, descriptive analysis, mathematical modeling, statistical modeling, etc.<br/>

 The book came with a list of code demos, which can be found here: https://github.com/kolaczyk/sand.<br/>